CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ### MLAG General Configuration

 Cumulus Linux MLAG configuration is done by a single command.
-It automatically creates the ISL (Inter Switch Link) bond, and configure all MLAG related configuration (bridge, sys-mac, peer-priority, etc.)
+It automatically creates the peerlink bond, and configures all MLAG related configuration.

 {{< tabs "TABIDd013 ">}}
 {{< tab "leaf01 ">}}